shiken-yme/spm-pit-randomizer/README.md

 * Removes the Flopside Pit (for now...)

 ## Planned Features
-* Option to have custom music by Tater-Tot Tunes play in the Flipside Pit
 * "Blessing/curse" system, unsure of the details yet
 * Add new enemies and modify some enemy AI to be more distinct/difficult
 * Make the Flopside Pit a roguelike, with difficulty and rewards scaling with the player's level